skattelmann/ejournald/README.rst

 ejournald
 =========

-Ejournald is a journal binding for Erlang.
-It provides advanced write and read support for systemd's journal.
+Ejournald is an Erlang interface for systemd's journald.
+It provides advanced write and read support.

 Installation
 ------------